Skip to main content

 Charquican (Dried Meat Stew)

-Hearty stew of dried meat or fresh beef with potatoes, squash, corn, beans, and peas.
-The name comes from Quechua 'charquikán' meaning 'mix with dried meat.'
-Comfort food dating to colonial times.
-Often topped with fried egg.
-Every Chilean family has their variation.
+A hearty stew of dried meat or fresh beef with potatoes, squash, corn, beans, and peas, often finished with a fried egg on top.
+The name comes from the Quechua 'charquikan,' meaning to mix with dried meat.
+It dates back to colonial times, and every Chilean family makes its own version.

 Allergens: